Kochmann History, Family Crest & Coats of Arms

 Bavaria, Germany is the ancestral home of the Kochmann family.
 The Germans began using hereditary surnames in the 12th century.
 Kochmann is an occupational name, which was derived from the kind of work done by the original bearer.
 It is a name for a cook in a castle or for a nobleman.
 The name Cogman was originally derived from the Old German word choc, which in turn was originally derived from the Latin word "coquus," meaning "cook."
 It was given to a person who prepared food or was a chef.

 The surname Kochmann was first found in Spire (Speyer) where since medieval times the name Cogman was closely associated with the social and political advancements of the region's feudal society.
 Cogman eventually emerged as a noble family with great influence and established several distinguished branches.

 Early History of the Kochmann family

-Another 105 words (8 lines of text) are included under the topic Early Kochmann History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kochmann research.
+Another 53 words (4 lines of text) are included under the topic Early Kochmann History in all our PDF Extended History products and printed products wherever possible.

 Kochmann Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Kochmann include Cogman, Coggman, Cogmann, Cogmen, Coggmen Coggmann, Kogman Koggman, Kogmen, Kogmann, Koggmann, Cochman, Cochmann, Kochman, Kochmann, Cockman, Kockman, Kockmann and many more.

 Early Notables of the Kochmann family (pre 1700)